godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

         _sprite.Free(); // Immediately removes the node from the scene and frees it.
     }

-When a node is freed, it also frees all its children nodes.
+When a node is freed, it also frees all its child nodes.
 Because of this, manually deleting nodes is much simpler than it appears.
 Free the base node and everything else in the subtree goes away with it.